A visa is required. We can assist in processing this document.

 - Your entry must not violate the security and national welfare of anyone in Kenya

-Once issued, an e-Visa to Kenya is valid for 90 days after today.
+Once issued, an e-Visa to Kenya is valid for 90 days after issued.
 Once you present yourself to immigration control at the port of entry, you may be issued with a stay period not exceeding 90 days Total , which may be renewed for a further 90 days Total at the immigration headquarters.
 The maximum number of days a visitor may stay in Kenya is 90 days Total.

 - Fill in a simple online form (You need a scanned copy of your passport, digital photo to upload and proof of travel, such as a flight ticket).

 - Complete the online payment with a Credit Card/Paypal.

 - Check your application online after applying for a Visa.
 Our online application is a quick Kenya visa application form to obtain your e-Visa.